 Combines performance work in theatre with research and analysis relevant to the given production, including the work of actors, assistant directors, assistant designers and stage managers (0.5 credit per semester; may be repeated for credit).
 Prerequisite: permission of the instructor.
-Sherman
+Donovan, Sherman, Davis

 A theoretical and practical investigation of the responsibilities and techniques of the director in the theatre.
 Classroom exercises are supplemented by selected readings in the history and theory of directing.
 Prerequisite: Theatre Origins, Acting I, Playwriting I, and either Scene/Lighting/Costume Design.
 C. Davis

 Designed as a culminating analytical and creative experience for senior majors, the course engages individual critical and aesthetic elements as a means towards integrating each student’s knowledge and experience of the various theatrical disciplines.
-Sherman
+C. Davis

 See under “Required Courses.”

 Theory and practice of acting techniques focused on skills necessary to understand and perform Shakespeare’s classical verse and action -based acting.
 Students will cultivate an understanding of their unique vocal and physical instrument.
 Audition techniques will be introduced.
-Prerequisites: Theatre Origins, Acting I, or instructor permission.
-C. Davis
+Prerequisite: TDF 186: Acting I. C. Davis

 Theory and practice of Stanislavski-based realism as explored through script analysis and performance of selected scenes and monologues.
 Students will cultivate an understanding of their unique vocal and physical instrument.
 Audition techniques will be introduced.
-Prerequisite: World Theatre, Acting I, or instructor permission.
-Sherman
+Prerequisite: TDF 186: Acting I. C. Davis

 Theory and practice of acting techniques needed to perform non-realistic scripts or to present realistic scripts in a non-realistic style.
 Students will cultivate an understanding of their unique vocal and physical instrument.
 Special emphasis may be placed on Commedia dell’Arte, Le Coq, bourgeois farce, absurdist clowning, Brechtian styles, and others.
-Prerequisite: World Theatre, Acting I, or instructor permission.
-Sherman
+Prerequisite: TDF 186: Acting I. Staff